dspetukhov/data-quality-automated-evaluator/README.md

 This value defines the column to aggregate data by time intervals.
 It is obligatory to have date column specified and it is recommended to state this value explicitly in this configuration section.

-Otherwise, column with the name `date_column` is picked up as date column.
+Otherwise, a column with the name `date_column` is picked up as a date column.
 Therefore, having `date_column` as column in data or creating it through `transformations` will also be working options.

 #### `time_interval`

 This value is used to divide the date or datetime range in `date_column` into equal intervals.
-The division implemented with [polars.Expr.dt.truncate](https://docs.pola.rs/api/python/stable/reference/expressions/api/polars.Expr.dt.truncate.html).
+The division is implemented with [polars.Expr.dt.truncate](https://docs.pola.rs/api/python/stable/reference/expressions/api/polars.Expr.dt.truncate.html).

 The default value is "1d", which corresponds to one day, so any other value required should be stated explicitly.

 #### `target_column`

-This value defines column in data to calculate target average, which is class balance in machine learning binary classification problems.
+This value defines a column in data to calculate target average, which is class balance in machine learning binary classification problems.
 The calculation result will be shown in the `Overview` section of the markdown report.

-If this value is not stated, column with the name `target_column` is picked up as target column.
-If there is not `target_column` in the data, it can be created through `transformations`.
+If this value is not stated, a column with the name `target_column` is picked up as target column.
+If there is no `target_column` in the data, it can be created through `transformations`.

 This section is not obligatory.